 I couldn’t have done this trip myself at the time.
 In a group of 10, ranging from 20 to 60 years old, we spent 3 weeks exploring all three countries with our South American guide.

-I shared a room with another girl and even though we had a full itinerary, there was still free time and the freedom to have some down time whether that meant hiring a bike and exploring alone or just finding a cafe to relax in.
+I shared a room with another girl and even though we had a full itinerary, there was still free time and the freedom to have some downtime whether that meant hiring a bike and exploring alone or just finding a cafe to relax in.
 It was made so easy and I definitely recommend this company for anyone who wants to have an adventure with a like-minded group of people.

 The trips are small group experiences with a maximum of 16 people although the average is approx 12.
-You can pay a single supplement to have your own room but I was happy to share with a girl with Belgium.
+You can pay a single supplement to have your own room but I was happy to share with a girl from Belgium.
 She later went on to do several tours with G Adventures.

 Who Are They Not For?

 If you aren’t comfortable with sharing a room with someone that you don’t know (unless you pay the single supplement for your own room).
-You also need to be comfortable on local transport, no toilets for hours and be open to things not running on time.
+You also need to be comfortable on local transport, have no toilets for hours and be open to things not running on time.
 Beggars also come on the local buses.